Hazardous Waste Program

 There are no known releases of contamination to groundwater at the site.
 In July 2008, Nestle Purina sampled the soil at the former grain elevator/storage bins and Magic Chef areas.
 In February 2009, Burns & McDonnell submitted an RFA Soil Investigation Report to the department, on behalf of Nestle Purina.
 The soil sample results were below the screening levels for protection of groundwater.
 Based on the sample results from the Magic Chef area, no further action was determined to be necessary in this area.
 In the former storage bins/grain elevator area, Toxaphene was the only pesticide detected above screening levels for residential use and industrial use.
 Several semi-volatile organic compounds were detected above screening levels for industrial use; however, the crushed asphalt within the fill beneath the surface of the parking lot, and present in the samples during collection, was determined to be the likely source.
 The 2009 report proposed implementing Activity and Use Limitations for the former storage bins/grain elevator area.
 The department approved the RFA Soil Investigation Report on June 24, 2009.

-Ultimately, the department determined that there are no significant releases from the solid waste management units and areas of concern to the soil and groundwater at the Nestle Purina facility and no further corrective action is necessary.
-The department prepared a Statement of Basis that summarizes the department’s basis of support for the proposed remedy of no further corrective action with institutional and engineering controls at the Nestle Purina site.
-The institutional and engineering controls will be in the form of an enforceable Environmental Covenant containing certain property activity and use limitations for the facility, including specific limitations related to the former grain elevator/storage bins area.
-Even though the foreseeable future land use for the former storage bins/grain elevator area is expected to stay non-residential, future residential land use is possible.
+Ultimately, the department determined that there are no significant releases from the solid waste management units and areas of concern to the soil and groundwater at the Nestle Purina facility and no further corrective action was necessary.
+On Jan.
+15, 2014, the department approved the proposed remedy of no further corrective action with institutional and engineering controls.
+The institutional and engineering controls are in the form of an enforceable Environmental Covenant containing certain property activity and use limitations for the facility, including specific limitations related to the former grain elevator/storage bins area.
+The Environmental Covenant was executed by the department and Nestle Purina and filed with the St. Louis City Recorder of Deeds on Sept.
+26, 2013.
+The Environmental Covenant prohibits residential use of the facility property, prohibits disturbance of the soil in the former Grain Elevator/Storage Bins AOC without written approval from the Department, requires maintenance of the existing asphalt cap in the former Grain Elevator/Storage Bins AOC and continued compliance with the City of St. Louis Ordinance #66777.
+The City of St. Louis Ordinance #66777 prohibits the use of groundwater and drilling of wells for a potable water supply.
 These restrictions will ensure that unacceptable exposure to residual contamination do not occur in the future.
-The Environmental Covenant will be filed with the St. Louis City Recorder of Deeds upon approval of the proposed remedy.

-Nestle Purina is subject to corrective action because they completed closure of the interim status hazardous waste management unit after the effective date of the federal Hazardous and Solid Waste Amendments.
+Nestle Purina was subject to corrective action because they completed closure of the interim status hazardous waste management unit after the effective date of the federal Hazardous and Solid Waste Amendments.
 The department determined that Nestle Purina adequately addressed all issues associated with solid waste management units and areas of concern.
-As a result, the department issued a Statement of Basis in support of the proposed remedy of no further corrective action with institutional and engineering controls.
-The department proposed to release the facility from regulation as a former interim status hazardous waste treatment, storage and disposal facility subject to the corrective action requirements of the Missouri Hazardous Waste Management Law and regulations.
-The public has been invited to review and comment on the proposed remedy and regulatory release before the department makes their final decision.
+On Jan.
+15, 2014, following required public notice and opportunity for comment, the department approved the proposed remedy of no further corrective action with institutional and engineering controls.
+As a result of that approval, the department released the facility from regulation as a former interim status hazardous waste treatment, storage and disposal facility subject to the corrective action requirements of the Missouri Hazardous Waste Management Law and regulations, effective immediately.